elysiajs/documentation/docs/essential/path.md

     - - meta
       - name: 'description'
-        content: Handler is a callback function which accept "Context", helping you access powerful API for accessing data and modifying the response.
-Context is consists of HTTP Request, body, parsed querystring, path parameters and store.
+        content: Path or pathname is an identifier to locate resouces from a server.
+Elysia use path and method to lookup for the correct resource.
+Path in Elysia can be categorized into 3 types.
+Static, Dynamic and Wildcard.

     - - meta
       - property: 'og:description'
-        content: Handler is a callback function which accept "Context", helping you access powerful API for accessing data and modifying the response.
-Context is consists of HTTP Request, body, parsed querystring, path parameters and store.
+        content: Path or pathname is an identifier to locate resouces from a server.
+Elysia use path and method to lookup for the correct resource.
+Path in Elysia can be categorized into 3 types.
+Static, Dynamic and Wildcard.
 ---

 # Path

-Path or pathname is an identifier to locate a resource from a web server.
+Path or pathname is an identifier to locate resources from a server.

 ```bash
 http://localhost:8080/path/page
 ```

-Elysia use path and method to lookup for the collect resource.
+Elysia use path and method to lookup for the correct resource.

 <div class="bg-white rounded-lg">
     <img src="/essential/url-object.svg" alt="URL Representation" />